Christ Church Cathedral, Dublin: Two cathedral issue

 The 1868 Church Commissioners' report proposed making St Patrick's the sole cathedral and reducing Christ Church to a parish church.

 Roman Catholicism

-To this day, the acting seat of the Roman Catholic Archbishop of Dublin, St Mary's, is known as a "pro-cathedral" in acknowledgement of the fact that the Holy See claims Christ Church as the rightful seat of the Roman Catholic archbishop.
+The seat of the Roman Catholic Archbishop of Dublin, St Mary's, was known as a "pro-cathedral" in acknowledgement of the fact that the Holy See claimed Christ Church as the rightful seat of the Roman Catholic archbishop.
+In November 2025, however, Pope Leo XIV designated St Mary's as Dublin's official Catholic cathedral.

 Governance and staffing

 Dean and chapter

 The dean and chapter, with the consent of the Archbishop of Dublin, preside over the cathedral, with the dean as "first among equals" in the chapter but holding a day-to-day authority, subject to the special roles of some other figures (the dean and chapter together are in a similar position to a rector of a parish).

 The chapter comprises the dean, precentor (who must be skilled in music), chancellor, treasurer, Archdeacons of Dublin and Glendalough and 12 canons, eight being clergy of the Diocese of Dublin and four clergy of the Diocese of Glendalough (the three most senior in order of appointment are known as the Prebendary of St Michael's, Prebendary of St Michan's and the Prebendary of St John's).

 The dean is appointed by the Archbishop of Dublin and, in an arrangement commenced in 1971, is also incumbent of the Christ Church Cathedral Group of Parishes, the day-to-day care of which is in the hands of a vicar appointed by a special board of patronage.

 The dean can appoint a deputy and also appoints the cathedral verger.
 The dean and chapter together appoint the precentor, while the other members of the chapter are appointed by the archbishop.